Let freedom ring. We live in a free country, right? It’s our body so we have the right to choose. The Land of the

 There are many battles to be fought and won to see unity and peace in our land.
 I choose to believe God is the one who is able to make grace abound and bring us into wholeness.
 Only God is able.
 And only if we allow him to do so.
 My prayer is that my ex will truly find cleansing and healing for his soul through a real relationship with God.
 In truth, only God knows our heart.

-In my opinion, we do not need more gun control and more censorship of public opinion, even when we may disagree.
+In my opinion, we do not need more gun control and more censorship of public opinion that sets itself against the mainstream media.
 We need more people to stand up make a positive difference in the area of influence God has given them.
 Do I believe we have the right to defend ourselves?
 Yes.
 Do I believe we have the right to live in peace?
 Yes.
 Your opinion may likely differ from mine.
 That’s okay.
 We don’t have to agree on everything to get along with each other.
 I firmly believe that.
 I’ll pray for you.
 You pray for me.
 With God, all things are possible.

 This is my story.
 This is my song.
 Praising my Savior, all the day long.
 Peace.